Iolani Court Plaza

 No analysis available

-Evidence for jogging/walking paths is limited.
-One listing mentions "walking paths," but the feature is otherwise rarely referenced, so confidence is only moderate and this may reflect a minor or inconsistently described amenity.
+Evidence for jogging/walking paths is limited compared with other amenities.
+One listing mentions “walking paths,” but the feature is otherwise rarely referenced, so confidence remains moderate rather than high.

 No analysis available